Preserving fertility with specialized endometriosis treatment in Austin, Round Rock and San Antonio

 Endometriosis may lead you to contact either an obgyn or fertility specialist.
 The symptoms can feel debilitating, or the inability to get pregnant may alert you to a problem.
-When you research your options for diagnosing and treating endometriosis, consider an endometriosis doctor in Austin who specializes in treatment that preserves or restores future fertility.
+When you research your options for endometriosis treatment, consider an endometriosis doctor who specializes in treatment that preserves or restores future fertility.
 A trusted source for women’s reproductive health in Austin since 1980—Texas Fertility Center also provides endometriosis treatment in Austin.

 Explore endometriosis treatment in Austin at Texas Fertility Center

 Your initial consultation will include a review of your menstrual cycles, pelvic ultrasound or other forms of imaging.
 Oftentimes, medication and dietary changes can control the symptoms.
 However, if you wish to become pregnant now or in the immediate future, you will need a proactive endometriosis doctor in Austin who also specializes in fertility treatment.

 Endometriosis affects millions of women, many enduring painful symptoms, including: